TIMOTHY1498/python-with-bahasaIndo/README.md

 I Made it , so peopel can do python in bahasa (maybe)

-# Informatio and version :
+# Information and version :

 NOTICE : This module is in develoment, made by Timothy14980

 VERSION : 0.0.1 Alpha

+# Files Description

+python-with-bahasaIndo
+   |
+   |--- main.py : tester file
+   |
+   |--- pythonindo : main module